Spring clean your community

 • Find your opportunity: Is there an area of your community, like a public park, ravine or school yard, that needs attention?
 Honing in on a particular spot will make it easier to get the job done without feeling overwhelmed.

-• Choose your date: Earth Day is Sunday, April 22nd and a very apropos day to get a group together for the betterment of the environment.
+• Choose your date: Earth Day is Monday, April 22nd this year and a very apropos day to get a group together for the betterment of the environment.
 But really, any day will do (rain or shine).

 • Get the word out there: Post flyers in your neighbourhood (think recreation centres, libraries and churches) asking for volunteers, send out an email to those you know and ask them to pass it on, and get the word out on social media.
 Once you have your helper base, you can put together a plan of action.